 It’s actually a huge scam.

 The company will take the $100 and then claim that they can’t locate the person you want them to find.
-In order to keep searching, the company will request additional budget.
+In order to keep searching, the company will request an additional budget.
 Some clients end up paying upwards of $800 without any results.
 Alternatively, there are also many private investigation firms that will offer services that they are incapable of following through on, just to make a quick buck.

-We’ve posted before on how if it sounds too good to be true, it probably is.
-The same logic applies here.
 We can’t stress this enough.
 Don’t hire a private investigation company that offers services with extremely low rates, or services that other companies refuse to take on.
 You will only end up feeling disappointed and be out hundreds of dollars with nothing to show for it.

 Companies like ours to continue to offer proper investigative services pay thousands of dollars per year for access to databases only investigators can gain access to.
 The majorities of companies who claim to offer services in most cases cannot even afford the expenses of these databases and therefore cannot offer proper investigative results as they have limited access to information.